gstamatelat/social-influence/README.md

 - There needs to be a helper function or some `Graph` member method that can return if a graph is aperiodic or not.
 - Consider converting `Move` to immutable.
 - Considering converting `Move` to `Map`.
-- Implement a method `void submitMove(Move m)` on `Player` class, which will replace the `MovePointer` concept. `submitMove` should deep copy the move before setting.
+- Implement a method `boolean submitMove(Move m)` on `Player` class, which will replace the `MovePointer` concept. `submitMove` should deep copy the move before setting.
 Consider implementing a `recallMove()` as well for getting the last submitted move.
 - `Player` should not be able to mutate the `Graph` object `g`.
 Consider passing a copy instead.
+- Consider renaming `numOfMoves` to `actions` or something else.